Agile software testing that follows the best practices of Agile development.

 The Agile testing approach has the following advantages:

-- Provides a way for receiving regular feedback from end-users
+- It provides a way for receiving regular feedback from end-users.

-- Provides better issues determination through daily meetings
+- It leads to better issues determination through daily meetings.

 Waterfall Testing vs Agile Testing: Quick Comparison